tqdv/Stardew-TimeSpeed/AllProfessions/README.md

 your farmer already leveled up, any profession they're eligible for will be added automatically.

 ## Compatibility
-* Works with Stardew Valley 1.2 and 1.3 beta on Linux/Mac/Windows.
+* Works with Stardew Valley 1.3 on Linux/Mac/Windows.
 * Works in single-player and multiplayer.
 * No known mod conflicts.